Realtor letter or CMA

 Equalization usually turns on value at the date of separation.
 We prepare retrospective appraisals using comparable sales from that date.

-Every report is CUSPAP-compliant and signed by a CRA-designated appraiser, with expert testimony available if a matter is litigated.
+Every report is CUSPAP-compliant and signed by a CRA-designated appraiser.
+Court-scoped reports and expert testimony are available when a matter is litigated.

 Inspections are brief and professional, and every file is handled with discretion for the parties and their counsel.